centrifugal/centrifugo/misc/release/notes.md

 ### Improvements

 * Support for server-side publication filtering by tags.
-Client SDK (at this point only `centrifuge-js`) can supply a filter when subscribing to a channel, and server will deliver only publications with tags matching the filter.
+Client SDK (at this point only `centrifuge-js` >= v5.5.0) can supply a filter when subscribing to a channel, and server will deliver only publications with tags matching the filter.
 See [Channel publication filtering](https://centrifugal.dev/docs/server/publication_filtering) documentation chapter.
 Also read the new post on [Centrifugo blog](https://centrifugal.dev/blog/2025/10/14/server-side-publication-filtering-by-tags) which uncovers some design decisions behind this feature and demonstrates it in action.
 * Various visual improvements on [https://centrifugal.dev](https://centrifugal.dev/) site.
 Check it out!

 ### Fixes